Subscription cancellation flow

 Example of cancellation flow

-• Amazon Subscribe & Save: Offers to skip deliveries or pause instead of canceling.
+• Amazon Subscribe & Save: offers to skip an upcoming delivery or pause the subscription before confirming a cancel.

-• Spotify: Asks for feedback, then highlights benefits the user will lose.
+• Spotify: asks for a reason, then highlights the playlists, history, and benefits the user will lose.

 Driftcharge Tip